Behavioral confirmation

 Behavioral confirmation is a type of self-fulfilling prophecy whereby people's social expectations lead them to behave in ways that cause others to confirm their expectations.
-The phenomenon of belief creating reality is known by several names in literature: self-fulfilling prophecy, expectancy confirmation, and behavioral confirmation, which was first coined by social psychologist Mark Snyder in 1984.
+The phenomenon of belief creating reality is known by several names in literature: self-fulfilling prophecy, expectancy confirmation, and behavioral confirmation, which was coined by social psychologist Mark Snyder in 1984.
 Snyder preferred this term because it emphasizes that it is the target's actual behavior that confirms the perceiver's beliefs.

 Self-fulfilling prophecy

 Preconceived beliefs and expectations are used by human beings when they interact with others, as guides to action.
 Their actions may then guide the interacting partner to behave in a way that confirms the individual's initial beliefs.
 The self-fulfilling prophecy is essentially the idea that beliefs and expectations can and do create their own reality.
 Sociologist Robert K. Merton defined a self-fulfilling prophecy as, in the beginning, a false definition of the situation evoking a new behavior which makes the originally false conception come true.

 Self-fulfilling prophecy focuses on the behavior of the perceiver in electing expected behavior from the target, whereas behavioral confirmation focuses on the role of the target's behavior in confirming the perceiver's beliefs.